-For tourists searching for a quick and free slice of traditional Iran there’s the Tajrish Bazaar (Bazar-e-Tajrish), in the heart of north Tehran, which is closer to the city’s top hotels than the more famous the Grand Bazaar of Tehran in the city’s center.
-It’s smaller than the Grand Bazaar, but Tajrish is less congested and the air is cooler and less polluted than central Tehran.
+For tourists searching for a quick and free slice of traditional Iran there’s the Tajrish Traditional Bazaar (Bazar-e-Tajrish), in the heart of north Tehran, which is closer to the city’s top hotels than the more famous Grand Bazaar of Tehran in the city’s center.
+It’s size and variety is only a tiny slice of the Grand Bazaar, but Tajrish is less congested and the air is cooler and less polluted than central Tehran.

 Tajrish Bazaar is great for people watching.
-These old alleys pull in every walk of life and its exact opposite, from the heavily hijabed women in black chadors to the dyed-blonde heavily Botoxed, in heels and giant Gucci sunglasses (surely also made in Guangzhou), their obligatory but perfunctory hejab so thin, at times barely visible from afar.
+These old alleys pull in every walk of life and its exact opposite, from the heavily hijabed women in black chadors to the Botoxed bottle blondes, in heels and giant Gucci sunglasses, their obligatory but perfunctory hijab so thin, it’s practically invisible from afar.

-The old and the young, the seemingly well-off and the apparently poor, the supposed sinful and the ostensible archetypes of piety – robes, turbanes and all – they all come and go, some searching, some darting by, perhaps miffed at the slow-walking visitors, a la the employed New Yorkers on the city’s Fifth Avenue.
+The old and the young, the seemingly well-off and the apparently poor, the supposed sinful and the ostensible archetypes of piety – robes, turbans and all – they all come and go, some searching, some darting by, seemingly miffed at the slow-walking visitors, a la the employed New Yorkers on the city’s Fifth Avenue.

 Here in Iran, people carry other burdens, always with an eye on the supposed advantages of the other.
-Most are eager to share their philosophy just for the asking.
+Most are eager to share their philosophy at the first opportunity.

 “From morning on we’re all consumed with social stresses because the Iranian is obsessed with reputation,” complains H.R.
 Asgari of VIP Saffron, between handing customers free cups of saffron water and rapid swipes of the next customer’s bank card.